 While a Direct Consolidation Loan from the federal government allows you to consolidate federal student loans, private lenders also offer debt consolidation options for both federal and private student loans.

 Refinancing your dental school debt can also make sense if your interest rates are high or your loan terms are less than desirable.
-Before you refinance your student loans, make sure to run the numbers and compare offers to ensure you’re saving enough money to make the process worth it.
+Before you refinance, make sure to run the numbers and compare student loan refinancing offers to ensure you’re saving enough money to make the process worth it.
 A good student loan refinancing calculator can help you calculate your savings.